 The day after it was done, I loaded it into my car and drove it to Newport Beach.

 My friend Alaine and I blasted beachy music through my mini speaker, which I stored in the cup holder of the bike as we drifted along the coast.
 I rode the bike for a little while, but Alaine couldn’t skateboard, so we ended up switching and I rode my skateboard while she rode the bike.
 We cruised through the back streets of rich old people’s beach front homes.
 They stared at us like we were hoodlums, and the heat of their glares was nearly competing with the suns rays.
 Feeling the cool beachy air breezing through my hair as I zipped past the quaint homes on the coast was an experience I just can’t get with a car- no matter how new it is.

 So my advice to you is to worry less about the expensive things in life.
-People always want to push us to buy nice homes, nice clothes and nice cars, and thats fine- but its so important to do things that are about the *experiences*, and not about the price.
+People always want to push us to buy nice homes, nice clothes and nice cars, and thats fine- but it’s so important to do things that are about the experiences, and not about the price.
 Ride a bike instead of a car every now and then.
 A bike can take you through the nooks and crannies of your neighborhood.
 It can be your escape when you can’t drive and just want to get out of the house.
-Park it next you you on the grass as you lay and watch the stars.
+Park it next to you on the grass as you lay and watch the stars.
 Memories, especially when you’re young and growing up, mean everything.
 Experience and create memories, and the “finer things in life” stop looking like designer clothes and more like moments with your best friends.